benjaminplee/whoppex/README.md

 - Example of non-HTTP agents

 ### In Whoppex
-- Mechanism to easily create multiple agents with fewer calls and same or varied state/type
 - Mechanism for ramp up and down of agents
 - integration with statd/graphite/etc for event tracking and test visualization
 - Logging to track agent and test success, agent errors, status codes, etc